imperva/terraform-provider-incapsula/website/docs/r/site_v3.html.markdown

 * `account_id` - (Optional) The account to operate on.
 If not specified, operation will be performed on the account identified by the authentication parameters.
 * `name` - (Required) The site name.
 * `type` - (Optional) The website type.
 Indicates which kind of website is created.
-The default type is CLOUD_WAF for a website onboarded to Imperva Cloud WAF.
+The allowed options is CLOUD_WAF for a website onboarded to Imperva Cloud WAF.

 ## Attributes Reference